tomrake/amber-webapp/README.md

 #amber-webapp

-A basic amber webapp
+A basic amber webapp for amber 0.12.2

 ##Setup the basic amber enviroment

-1. An amber submodule
 2. A index.html file
 3. A develop.html file
 3. Server startup code

 ## What else you need to do.
 1. Install [Node.js](http://nodejs.org/)
+2. Install by npm install -g bower
 2. Git clone this project.
-3. After git cloning you must `git submodule init` and then `git submodule update` to bring in the amber code.

-## Inspiration and Thanks

-Project layout is key and I copied [Herby's](https://github.com/herby)     [trapped Project](https://github.com/herby/trapped).
-Thank you.
+3. Install all Node requirement - mpm install
+4. Install all bower requriements - bower install